liyuhan/Projects/README.md

 # Projects
-For further details, please view index page.
+A repository for accomplished projects.
+For further details and links, please view index page.